jodavaho/SPS30-Endpoint/README.md

 See issues.

-- Systemd integration
+- configuration quality of life
+- generality to other sensors
-- cli args
+- cli args and client apps

 See [Installing Binary](#installing-binary-only)